What is Secured by Design?

 - An Introduction to Secured By Design

-- So what does Secured by Design really do as a scheme?
+- So what does Secured by Design do as a scheme?

 - Key Stats about Secured By Design

-- Why are standards like Secured By Design important within the security industry?
+- Why are standards like Secured By Design relevant within the security industry?

 - A Secured by Design Solution to Shopfront Security